publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch72/schII/ptF/m__us_usc_t42_s5678.md

 ## § 5678.
 Rules of construction

-    Nothing in this subchapter or subchapter I of this chapter shall be construed—
+    Nothing in this subchapter or subchapter I shall be construed—

     (1) to prevent financial assistance from being awarded through grants under this subchapter to any otherwise eligible organization; or